Pukaar (Pakistani TV series): Plot

 Samra is a bubbly, innocent and cheerful girl who lives a perfect happy life with her parents.
-Fahad Sultan, the son of a feudal lord studies with Samra and the two fall in love.
-They get married and live a happy life although Samra has problems adjusting in the feudal system while she was raised in a modern household.
-Fahad was going to contest elections due to the influence of his politician father, but some enemies shoot him to death.
+Fahad Sultan, the son of a feudal lord, studies with Samra and the two fall in love.
+They get married and live a happy life although Samra has problems adjusting in a feudal environment, having been raised in a modern household.
+Fahad is about to contest elections due to the influence of his politician father, but some enemies shoot him dead.
 This turns Samra's life upside down.
-She is deeply saddened by her husband's death and in addition to that, her husband's family imposes ruthless rules on her.
-Samra's father dies in a car crash and Samra was not even allowed to go to her own father's funeral.
-Every sort of hardship is imposed on Samra, who is pregnant with Fahad's child.
+She is deeply saddened by her husband's death and in addition to that, her in-laws impose all sorts of restrictions on Samra, who is pregnant with Fahad's child.
+Samra's father dies in a car crash and she is not even allowed to attend her own father's funeral.

-Fahad's father, Sultan Asfantyar is deeply sadden by the death of his son and he believes he has lost his son because of a sin that he committed ---he had abandoned his first son.
-28 years ago, Asfantyar had married Amna (Saba Faisal) but his mother Lalimaa jad refused to accept Amna because of which Asfantyar left the pregnant Amna.
-Now Asfantyar decides to bring Amna and her son to his house to rectify his mistakes.
+Fahad's father, Sultan Asfandyar is deeply sadden by the death of his son and he believes he has lost his son because of a sin that he had committed, by abandoning his first son.
+28 years ago, Asfandyar had married Amna (Saba Faisal) but his mother Lalimaa jad refused to accept Amna because of which Asfandyar left the pregnant Amna.
+Now Asfandyar decides to bring Amna and her son to his house to rectify his mistakes.
 He meets his son Saarang.
-Saarang did not know that his father was alive and when he gets to know the truth, he is furious but Asfantyar manages to beg Saarang to come to his mansion.
+Saarang did not know that his father was alive and when he gets to know the truth, he is furious but Asfandyar manages to beg Saarang to come to his mansion.
 Amna and Saarang enter the mansion and face rejection from Laalimaa(Naveed Shahzad) and Aafandyar's second wife Taashfeen (Jia Ali).
 Taashfeen does not want to give Saarang the position of Fahad but Asfandyar gives Saarang all the authorities that Fahad had.
 Saarang falls in love with Samra.
 Samra gives birth to Fahad's son Qasim.
 Samra is miserable at the haveli so Saarang tries to help her by getting her a secret mobile phone which she can use to contact her mother.
 Samra finally runs away from the haveli with the help of Saarang.
 Saarang decides that the only way he can get Samra to safety is if she marries him as Saarang now has power and authority.
 Samra initially refuses out of loyalty to Fahad but unknowingly she starts to fall for him.
 Thinking of her son, she agrees to marry Saarang and they do so and face rejection from the family except Amna.
 Saarang decides to take his mother and Samra with them to live somewhere else but is stopped by Laali Maa who refuses to let Samra leave and taunts her for betraying Fahad.
 Samra retaliates by calling her out of her behaviour saying she’s the reason for everything even Fahad’s death and she continues criticising her until Laali Maa suffers a heart attack.